 Example: The Louisiana Attorney General has opined that a low-cost animal medical center was organized for charitable, health, and welfare purposes and would likely be entitled to the exemption.
 The mission statement of the animal medical center was to end the suffering and killing of dogs and cats in the New Orleans metro area by providing high quality veterinary care at significantly discounted prices to middle- and low-income pet owners.
 In addition, the organization sought to provide a teaching facility at local universities and to supply food for the pets of low-income residents.837

-837 ; Louisiana Attorney General Opinion No. 19-0164 (April 30, 2020) (opining that a low-cost animal medical center would likely be entitled to the exemption).
+837 Louisiana Attorney General Opinion No. 19-0164 (April 30, 2020) (opining that a low-cost animal medical center would likely be entitled to the exemption).

 Louisiana courts explained that charitable organizations are exempt from taxation under the theory that “actual charitable acts serve to lessen the burdens of government and relieve the State, its subdivisions and taxpayers of the ultimate responsibility of caring for the sick and the indigent.”838